BloodSharp/eVOL-2022/README.md

 ## New features
 - Reflective DLL Injection based loader, special thanks to Stephen Fewer.
 - Backtrack (In todo list).
+- Using the latest Half-Life SDK (patches included to compile cheats and updated structures) and a modern Detours library.

 ## Licenses
 - The dll is released under MIT license with the RDI component is BSD.